MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/index.md

 You can also manually edit the application's configuration JSON file with the required configuration and push the changes back to a MobileFirst Server.

 1. From a **command-line window**, navigate to the project's root folder and run the `mfpdev app pull`.
-2. Open the configuration file, located in the [project]\mobilefirst] folder.
+2. Open the configuration file, located in the **project-folder\mobilefirst** folder.
 3. Edit the file by defining a `mandatoryScope` property, and setting the property value to a scope string that contains a space-separated list of your selected scope elements.
-For example: `"mandatoryScope": "ScopeElement1 [ScopeElement2 ...]`
+For example:

+    ```xml
+    "mandatoryScope": "appAuthenticity PincodeValidation"
+    ```
 4. Deploy the updated configuration JSON file by running the command: `mfpdev app push`.

 > You can also push updated configurations to remote servers.
 Review the [Using MobileFirst CLI to Manage MobilefFirst artifacts](../using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts) tutorial.